White Box Testing and Black Box Testing

 |This is not suitable for algorithm testing.||This is the preferred one for algorithm testing.|

 |For example – if ‘a’ is input, is ‘b’ the output?||For example – if ‘a’ is the input, then is it consumed by function b() to return the right value ‘c’?|

 3. Condition Testing

 Well, both White Box testing and Black Box testing have their advantages and disadvantages.
 Employing one kind of testing approach, you will not be able to achieve quality assurance.
-Which is why it is wise and also it is recommended to employ both while validating and verifying the software product for being bug-free.
-There is also something called Grey Box testing which is a combination of both white box testing and black box testing but I will leave it to you as an exercise to explore yourself.
+This is why it is wise, and also, it is recommended to employ both while validating and verifying the software product for being bug-free.
+There is also something called Grey Box testing which is a combination of both white box testing and black-box testing, but I will leave it to you as an exercise to explore yourself.